japan-ux-mcp

 Resource | Content |

-| 4 politeness levels across 8 business contexts, 30+ UI copy patterns |
+| Four politeness levels across eight business contexts, 30+ UI copy patterns. |

-| Japanese form conventions checklist for pre-ship review |
+| Japanese form conventions for pre-ship review. |

-| Mobile, landline, toll-free, IP phone patterns with field-splitting rules |
+| Mobile, landline, toll-free, IP phone patterns with field-split rules. |

-| 令和 through 明治 with date ranges and conversion formulas |
+| 令和 through 明治 with date ranges and conversion formulas. |

 Build a registration form for a Japanese B2B SaaS product.
+Include name,

 <form>